pryv/dev-site/source/_app-access-sections/webapp.md

 Obtaining an access token for your web app.

+** Warning !!
+The Pryv.Access javascript utility structure is changing .. it works as this today, but expect upcoming changes **

 ## What you need

 * make sure you got the [initial requirements](#intro-initial-requirements) ready.